vivaria/edisonrul.ing/README.md

 *   "Nettles'" effect does not target.
 *   If "Nettles" is attacked while face-down, its effect cannot be applied when it is destroyed by battle.
-*   If "Nettles" is attacked by "Drillroid" while in face-down Defense Position, "Nettle's" effect cannot be applied.
+*   If "Nettles" is attacked by "Drillroid" while in face-down Defense Position, "Nettle"'s effect cannot be applied.

 ## NEWDORIA